LibreCAD/docs/getstart/configure.rst

 Configuration
 =============

-LibreCAD's "Welcome" window is shown the first time LibreCAD is launched after installation.
-The Welcome window allows you to select the :ref:`Default Unit <measurements>` and the languages to be used for the GUI and for the commands:
+LibreCAD's "Welcome" dialog is shown the first time LibreCAD is launched after installation.
+The dialog prompts the user to select the :ref:`Default Unit <measurements>` and the languages to be used for the GUI and for the commands:

 .. figure:: /images/LC_welcome.png
     :width: 705px